 NYC bouncers and bartenders are very strict about asking for identification before serving anyone at a bar or club.
 Although many venues around the city are open to anyone 18 years of age and older, you won't be able to purchase a drink or even have one in your hand without a 21-and-over wristband or stamp.

 NYC has long been known as the 'City that Never Sleeps,' a wild place unlike any other in the United States where many of the rules just don't apply.
 Although this assumption is quite inaccurate, New York State used to have a drinking age of 18 until it rose to 19 in 1982.

-The New York Legislature raised the drinking age in response to the National Minimum Drinking Age Act of 1984, which reduced by up to 10 percent the federal highway funding of any state which did not have a minimum purchasing age of 21.
+The New York Legislature raised the drinking age again in 1985 in response to the National Minimum Drinking Age Act of 1984, which reduced by up to 10 percent the federal highway funding of any state which did not have a minimum purchasing age of 21.

-You can, however, be 18 and serve alcohol.
+Additionally, if you're planning to move to New York, you can serve alcohol starting at age 18.
 According to the State Liquor Authority, "a bartender, waiter, or any other employee who is selling, taking orders for, dispensing, or handling alcoholic beverages must be at least 18 years of age.
-Employees such as busboys, dishwashers and others who handle containers that hold alcoholic beverages can be under the age of 18, but they must be under the direct supervision of someone is at least 21 years old."
+Employees such as busboys, dishwashers, and others who handle containers that hold alcoholic beverages can be under the age of 18, but they must be under the direct supervision of someone who is at least 21 years old."

-The New York State Liquor Authority and its agency arm, the Division of Alcoholic Beverage Control, were established under New York State Law in 1762 to "regulate and control the manufacture and distribution within the state of alcoholic beverages for the purpose of fostering and promoting temperance in their consumption and respect for and obedience to law."
+The New York State Liquor Authority and its agency arm, the Division of Alcoholic Beverage Control, were established under New York State Law in 1762 to regulate distribution within the state of alcoholic beverages for the purpose of "fostering and promoting temperance in their consumption and respect for and obedience to the law."